drivet/website-11ty/src/posts/feed/2022/eleventy-post-type.md

 [Netlify][14], you can drop the html part of the permalink when accessing the URL in a browser, and it becomes /year/month/day/slug.

-What this means is that every post will end up at a URL directly off my domain name, with no extra decorations that may end up changing over time.
+One thing to notice, which I will likely delve into when I start talking about my [Micropub client][23], is that when I publish notes via Micropub, the file name is the current timestamp, to the second.
+I want the slug to be just the time portion of that timestamp, so my code here will extract that part.
+This is *very* specific to my use case and may not be of interest to many others.

+With this configuration in place, every post will end up at a URL directly off my domain name, with no extra decorations that may end up changing over time.
 My "introduction to the IndieWeb" article, for example, is located at [/2019/12/08/intro-to-indie-web][22] and I feel like there's a good chance this URL would survive any reorganization of my website.